edyatl/winbox4-install-helper/README.md

    sudo rm /usr/share/applications/winbox4.desktop
    ```

+## Changelog

+- **2024-09-09:**
+    - Added automatic checking of new WinBox4 versions from the Mikrotik download page.
+    - Improved script to detect and update the latest download link.

+- **2024-09-07:**
+    - Initial release with features to automate WinBox4 installation.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.